lruepke/FEM_lecture/_sources/lecture1/fdm_intro.rst.txt

 .. admonition:: Credits!

+    Thanks to

-    - I believe Boris Kaus initially developed some of this material for course at Oslo University
+    - Boris Kaus, who initially developed some of the material in this chapter for course at Oslo University
-    - Ria Fischer helped to compile some of this material for previous lecture
+    - Ria Fischer, who helped to compile some of this material for a previous lecture

 Before progressing towards finite element modeling, we will learn about the Finite Difference Method (FDM, which is a somewhat easier method to solve partial differential equations.
 We will do so by looking at how heat conduction "works".